currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

       </code-example>

-      Angular has true template input variables that are explicitly defined using the `let` keyword.
+      Currin has true template input variables that are explicitly defined using the `let` keyword.

       For more information, see the [ngFor micro-syntax](guide/template-syntax#microsyntax) section of the [Template Syntax](guide/template-syntax) page.